nova-collective/andromeda/README.md

 ## About

-Andromeda is a web platform with which is possible:
+Andromeda is a web platform that makes it possible:

-* for an author to publish any kind of fiction, essay work as NFT.
+* For authors to publish any kind of fictional or non-fictional work as an NFT.
-* for a reader to buy the NFT and read the author's work in different formats.
+* For readers to buy these NFTs and read the authors' works in different formats.

-The mission of this platform is to allow authors to directly mint and tokenize their work and readers to read books, simply.
+The mission of this platform is to allow authors to directly mint and tokenize their work, and to enable readers to access books simply.
-The web platform is open source, and the writer will pay only the gas fees required by the blockchain network in order to mint the text into an NFT.
-The reader will pay the book price established by the author.
+The web platform is open source, and the writer pays only the gas fees required by the blockchain network to mint the text into an NFT.
+The reader pays the price set by the author.

-If and when will be available screen readers that browse the internet and can login to a platform using a blockchain wallet, the reader will be able to buy the book directly from the author and to read the fiction on her/his reading device.
+If and when screen readers become available that can browse the web and log in to a platform using a blockchain wallet, users will be able to buy the book directly from the author and read it on their preferred device.
 In this way:

-* intermediary costs are reduced, with benefits for both the author and the reader;
+* Intermediary costs are reduced, benefiting both the author and the reader.
-* The author can mint a certain quantity of copies, certified by the blockchain network and establish the price;
+* The author can mint a limited quantity of copies, certified by the blockchain network, and set the price.
-* The reader can buy a certified copy (the NFT) from the author, and this is equivalent to having a copy autographed by the writer;
+* The reader can buy a certified copy (the NFT) directly from the author, which is the digital equivalent of owning a signed copy.

-The philosophy behind Andromeda is to directly connect authors to people that buy a fiction in the form of NFTs because they want to read the author's work, not to create a market platform with which people invest money in NFTs artworks without even read the work (but this is also possible, of course).
+The philosophy behind Andromeda is to directly connect authors with people who buy an NFT because they want to read the work, not just to speculate.
+The primary goal is to create a direct author-reader relationship, rather than a marketplace for financial investment in unread artworks (though this is also possible).

 ## Tech stack